jmchuma/Clipbuffer/README.markdown

 Clipbuffer for Google Chrome
 ============================

-A Google Chrome extension created to be able to use the "Copy link URL" many times without having go back and forth from your browser.
+A Google Chrome extension created to be able to add URLs from web pages content without overwriting the data on the cliboard.
 It is implemented as context menus.
 This extension works on:

 * Links
 * Images